The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 \subsection{McArthur: Discoveries for the structural realist}

 McArthur (2011) “(works) out some revisions to [Hudson’s] account by drawing from a structural realist view of theory change” (p.361).
 Structural realists (of the epistemic stripe, see e.g. Votsis, 2020) contend that scientific knowledge primarily resides in the patterns and relationships amongst observable entities, information encoded in a theory’s structural-mathematical content, its equations.
-Judgements about the nature of the entities that a theory appears to postulate, by contrast, ought to be suspended.
-Viewing its structural content as what is “essential” (McArthur, 2011, p.371) to a base description, McArthur relaxes Hudson’s demands on the discoverer’s epistemic grasp of it: a discoverer needn’t possess an approximately accurate base description, as a scientific realist would interpret it (i.e. as a base description that, when read “at face value”, is approximately true); instead, for McArthur, a discoverer must only identify the discovery’s approximately true structural content.
-Rather than a “\emph{literally}” (van Fraassen, 1980, esp.
+Viewing its structural content as what is “essential” (McArthur, 2011, p.371) to a base description, McArthur relaxes Hudson’s demands on the discoverer’s epistemic grasp of it: rather than a “\emph{literally}” (van Fraassen, 1980, esp.
 Ch.
-1\&2) approximately true base description, she or he must possess a base description that is structurally approximately true.
+1\&2) approximately true base description, she possess a base description that is structurally approximately true.

-More in detail, for an individual D to qualify as the discoverer of an entity\footnote{While McArthur isn’t explicit about this extension of what kinds of entities can be discovered, our more permissive reading is buttressed by both his prime example, the Casimir effect, which isn’t naturally interpreted as an object, as well as the structural-realist agnosticism about the nature of entities per se, and its epistemic restriction to relations and patterns amongst entities.} X (an object, process, event, etc.), McArthur stipulates three conditions: \begin{enumerate} \item \textbf{Base description}: D must possess a base description of X (in the form of a minimal theoretical description/conceptualisation). \item \textbf{Novelty condition}: D must be the first to provide such a base description. \item \textbf{Structural adequacy condition}: This base description for X must be structurally adequate; its relevant structural content has already been corroborated. \end{enumerate}
+More in detail, for an individual D to qualify as the discoverer of an entity $X$ (an object, process, event, etc.), McArthur stipulates three conditions: \begin{enumerate} \item \textbf{Base description}: D must possess a base description of X (in the form of a minimal theoretical description/conceptualisation). \item \textbf{Novelty condition}: D must be the first to provide such a base description. \item \textbf{Structural adequacy condition}: This base description for X must be structurally adequate; its relevant structural content has already been corroborated. \end{enumerate}

-Many features—and shortcomings—carry over from Hudson’s model.
-For our purposes, it will be instructive to zoom in on two.